3 easy ways to “solve” mental health

 Can we reduce population mental illness and addiction to zero?
 We have previously argued that mental health needs to be “solved” urgently and globally.
 Only a combined, intentional and co-ordinated effort will shift the needle on the barometer of mental health.
-To actually solve mental health, a complete reimagining of the complex societal mental health ecosystem is needed.

 This is not an easy task, but it is an essential one.